tanzquotient/website/README.md

 ## Local development

-To develop locally:

 0. Install [Docker][docker] and [Docker Compose][docker-compose]
 1. Clone this repo: `git clone <repo-url>`
 2. Copy the file specifying some required environment variables into place: `cp configurations/.env-template .env`
+3. Build the project in Docker: `docker-compose build --file docker-compose-dev.yml`
-3. Run the project in Docker: `docker-compose up --file docker-compose-dev.yml`
+4. Run the project in Docker: `docker-compose up --file docker-compose-dev.yml`
+5. Create minio storage buckets, see [minio docs][minio-get-started]
-4. Find the website at localhost:8000
+6. Find the website at [localhost:8000][local_instance]

 Furthermore, there is a sort-of-uptodate documentation at [ReadTheDocs][RTD].